-These three priorities are actionable items we will be working on as a congregation this year.
-They will guide our work as a congregation: committees, small groups, Council, and individuals.
+These three priorities are concrete tasks we are working on as a congregation.
+They guide the work we engage in as a congregation: committees, small groups, Council, and individuals.

 - Work for racial justice within ourselves, our congregation, and our community.

 These questions are ongoing conversations that may guide our work and develop into future priorities.

 - What changes to our green space will we pursue?

 - How are we called to focus our peace witness in response to many interests and needs?